pydata/xarray/doc/io.rst

 an interface to `Google Cloud Storage`_.

-From v0.16.2: general `fsspec`_ URLs are parsed and the store set up for you automatically when reading, such that you can open a dataset ina  single call.
+From v0.16.2: general `fsspec`_ URLs are parsed and the store set up for you automatically when reading, such that you can open a dataset in a single call.
 You should include any arguments to the storage backend as the key ``storage_options``, part of ``backend_kwargs``.